bengler/checkpoint/README.md

 For example, if you develop apps A and B, and these apps tag their identities accordingly, then it's trivial to determine which identities came from which app.
 If, say, app B is discontinued or must be moved to a separate realm, it's easy to purge/move the identities if they have been tagged correctly.

 Tagging is entirely-freeform and can serve any purpose, however.

+## Custom strategy and provider

+A customized installation of Checkpoint might need to implement its own provider and strategy for authentication against an existing user/password store.
+Refer to `config/strategies-example.rb` and the [checkpoint-strategy](https://github.com/bengler/checkpoint-strategy) gem to set up a Checkpoint compliant provider and strategy.

 ## Known weaknesses